Secure CheckoutPersonal information is secured with SSL technology.

 The transport of neutrons in a multiplying system is an area of branching processes with a clear formalism.
-This book presents an account of the mathematical tools used in describing branching processes, which are then used to derive a large number of properties of the neutron distribution in multiplying systems with or without an external source.
+Neutron Fluctuations presents an account of the mathematical tools used in describing branching processes, which are then used to derive a large number of properties of the neutron distribution in multiplying systems with or without an external source.

 Scientists in academia and government and research institutes as well as nuclear engineers.
 It is also suitable for postgraduates and gradutate students.